I know… I know… For a lot of our readers, the thought of saving money when you’re living paycheck to paycheck is a joke.

 – You can try our list of 16 Companies giving away $1,810.25.
 These companies want you to try them out and they’ll pay you to do so.
 Some of them are easier than others, but just check it out.

-- Or how about mystery shopping?
+– Or how about mystery shopping?
 Before I became a blogger, I was a full-time, professional mystery shopper.
-And I got pretty good at it – earning around $5,000/month.
-Here’s a list of the companies that I worked for…(none of them will charge you money to signup.
+And I got pretty good at it — earning around $5,000/month.
+Here’s a list of the companies I worked for.
+(None of them will charge you money to sign up.
 And if a mystery shopping company ever tries to charge you, it’s a scam.
 Stay away from those.)

 I know a lot of people are already working two jobs, but mystery shopping can be a way of earning money and relaxing with your friends/family at the same time.
-My favorite are the restaurant mystery shops – you get a free meal and you get paid!
+My favorites are the restaurant mystery shops — you get a free meal and you get paid! 🙂

 Continue saving $100/month for the entire year.
 We want your year-end account balance to be $950.

-Here are some ideas on how to make an extra $100/month:
+Here are some ideas on how to make your extra $100/month:

 It’s important to continue saving at least $100 each month.
 Use your regular paycheck for living expenses and save any extra money you make from the ideas on this website.

-Once you’ve reached year 2, you’ve saved nearly $1,000.
-At this point, my suggestion would be to open an IRA.
-LendingClub.com happens to be my favorite (because I’m earning 14%/year), but anywhere will do.
+Once you’ve reached year two, you’ve saved nearly $1,000.
+At this point, my suggestion would be to open an investment account.
+Stash happens to be my favorite because they give you a free $5 when you sign up through this link, but anywhere will do.